Clarifai/clarifai-python/clarifai/data_upload/datasets/zoo/README.md

 The class naming convention is `<datasetname>Dataset`.
 The dataset class must accept `split` as the only argument in the `__init__` method and the `dataloader` method must be a generator that yields either of `VisualClassificationFeatures()`, `VisualDetectionFeatures()`, `VisualSegmentationFeatures()` or `TextFeatures()` as defined in [clarifai/data_upload/datasets/features.py](datasets/features.py).
 Other methods can be added as seen fit but `dataloader()` is the main method and must strictly be named `dataloader`.
 Reference can be taken from the existing dataset modules in the zoo for development.

+## Notes

+* Dataset in the zoo by default first create a `.data` directory in the local directory where the call to `UploadConfig(...).upload_to_clarifai()` is made and then download the data into this `.data` directory, preprocess the data and finally execute upload to a Clarifai app dataset.
+For instance with the COCO dataset modules above, the coco2017 dataset is by default downloaded first into a `.data` directory, extracted and then preprocessing is performed on it and finally uploaded to Clarifai.

+* Taking the above into consideration, to avoid the scripts re-downloading data you already have locally, create a `.data` directory in the same directory where you'll make a call to `UploadConfig(...).upload_to_clarifai()` and move your extracted data there. **Ensure that the extracted folder/file names and file structure MATCH those when the downloaded zips are extracted.**

+* COCO Format: To reuse the coco modules above on your coco format data, ensure the criteria in the two points above is adhered to first.
+If so, pass the coco module name from any of the above in the zoo to the `from_zoo=` parameter in `UploadConfig()` and finally invoke the `upload_to_clarifai()` method.